nivethasairam/canteen-chatbot/README.md

 # SairamMenuIQ – Intelligent Canteen Chatbot

-This project is a Retrieval-Augmented Generation (RAG) web application for the Sairam College canteen, built using Spring Boot + LangChain4j + OpenAI + Qdrant with a simple HTML/JavaScript frontend.
+This project is a Retrieval-Augmented Generation (RAG) web application for the Sairam College canteen, built using Spring Boot + LangChain4j + OpenAI + Qdrant with a simple HTML&JavaScript frontend.

 ---